-Responsibilities of Designated Safeguarding Lead (DSL)
+6.9 The Designated Safeguarding Lead (DSL)

-In this school, any individual can contact the designated safeg uarding lead if they have concerns about a child.
-The Designated Safeguarding Lead in this school is: NAME: Thomas Moore Date Jan 2017 The Deputy Safeguarding Lead in this school is: NAME:
+In this school, any individual can contact the Designated Safeguarding Lead if they have concerns about a child.

+The Designated Safeguarding Lead in this school is: NAME: Thomas Moore Date_2/09/19 The Deputy Safeguarding Lead in this school is: NAME: Deborah Clark and Rachel Seymour Date 2/09/19

-Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.
+Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.